seekrcentral/seekrflow/docs/getting_started.rst

     mamba create -n SEEKR2 python=3.11 --yes

-If you plan to use seekrflow for parametrization, you will probably need a second environment to avoid conflicts.
+If you plan to use seekrflow for parameterization, you will probably need a second environment to avoid conflicts.

 .. code-block:: bash